-Polynomials have many similarities to integers, and throughout this section we'll be referring to the integer analogy to make our points.
+Polynomials have tons of similarities to integers, and throughout this section we'll be coming back a lot to the integer analogy to make our points.
 We'll look at polynomial division in a few different situations, each of which can be related to integer division.
 See?
 We did it already.

 A lot of ideas in this section come from the section on fractions, so it's a good idea to make sure you're comfortable with that stuff before diving into this section.
 Slipping into your Snuggie might help you feel more comfortable as well.
 If anyone's willing, you may also want to think about requesting a plate of apple wedges and a Capri Sun.

 We'll be using fraction notation to express polynomial division.
 For example: